Skip to Content

 Trillium Lake Campground: Sitting next to beautiful Trillium Lake, Trillium Lake Campground is at an elevation of 3,600 feet, and offers dozens of single and double sites for tents and RVs.

-Little House on the Mountain: Relax and unwind in this custom-built, one-of-kind cabin that is furnished with art and furniture from local artisans.
+Little House on the Mountain: Relax and unwind in this custom-built, one-of-a-kind cabin that is furnished with art and furniture from local artisans.
 The cabin sits on four acres of private wooded land, bordering Mt.
 Hood National Forest Land.

 Private Cabin With Hot Tub: This dog-friendly cabin at the base of Mount Hood has a wood-burning stove to keep the inside cozy, and a hot tub to relax in after a day of adventure.